top of page

 Argo Crew

-In the Gods, Myths, and Mortals exhibition of the Hellenic Museum, between a sacred cross and a toy horse, there is an oil lamp dating from the 4–5th centuries CE – over 1500 years ago!
+In the collection of the Benaki Museum, there is an oil lamp dating from the 4–5th centuries CE – over 1500 years ago!

 This lamp comes to us from Egypt, at a time when the Roman empire was in control of the territory.
 Previously, however, a Greek family called the Ptolemies had ruled over Egypt.
 Even after the Romans took over, Greek culture had a very strong presence in Egypt for centuries afterward.
 The inscriptions on this lamp are a clue to the influence of Greek culture on Egypt at this time.